EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 **Note:** The following folder locations are recommendations.
 You may choose a different folder location.

 1. In `/home/deck/Applications`, create a `Distrobox` folder
-2. In the `Distrobox` folder, right click `Open Terminal Here`, enter:
+2. In the `Distrobox` folder, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `git clone --recursive https://github.com/djyt/cannonball.git`
 4. A `cannonball` folder will be created, `
 5. You  will add your ROM files will be added after the build is finished

 #### Building Cannonball

-1. In `/home/deck/Applications/Distrobox/cannonball`, right click `Open Terminal Here`, enter:
+1. In `/home/deck/Applications/Distrobox/cannonball`, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `distrobox enter ubuntu`
 2. Enter:
     * `mkdir build`